Identification

 Call a physician.
 Do not induce vomiting.

-If irritation persists (skin), seek medical aid (eyes), call a physician (ingestion), or get medical attention if accidentally injected.
+Seek medical aid (eyes), seek medical attention (skin), call a physician (ingestion), get medical attention (injection).

 Medical Treatment